yarpc/yarpc-go/README.md

 * Exposing a server over multiple transports simultaneously.
 * Migrating outbound calls between transports with no code changes using config.
-* Middleware that work even as encodings and transports vary.
+* Middleware that work even as the encoding and transport vary.

 ## Installation